erik-sn/zFilter/README.md

   - ISK Value
   - Players involved

-##### Options - Killmails that do not match option settings will NOT be stored or displayed on the application
+###### Options - Killmails that do not match option settings will NOT be stored or displayed on the application
-Functioning Options:
   - Ignore Pods
   - Ignore Shuttles
   - Ignore Rookie Ships